lammps/lammps/doc/src/fitpod_command.rst

      - 0
      - BOOL
      - turns on/off error analysis for the test data set
+   * - basename_for_output_files
+     - pod
+     - STRING
+     - a basename string added to the output files
+   * - precision_for_pod_coefficients
+     - 8
+     - INT
+     - number of digits after the decimal points for numbers in the coefficient file

 All keywords except *path_to_training_data_set* have default values.
 If a keyword is not set in the input file, its default value is used.
 After